jlevy/og-equity-compensation/README.md

 When it comes to equity compensation, everything depends on understanding some fundamental
 questions:

-- What is stock, and how do I own it?
+- What is stock, and how does one own it?
   What are shares?
 - Is stock the same as equity?
 - What is my equity worth?
-- If I have or will get stock at some point, can I sell it?
+- What can you do with stock or stock options?

 This requires discussing starting with the basics of how companies and stock work in the United States.